Hang In There!

 You're Almost Ready to Go

-Enrollments Steps and Preparing for Your Trip:
+Enrollment Checklist and Preparing for Your Trip:

 Congratulations on your acceptance to the Tropical Conservation Semester in Ecuador!
 We are excited to have you join this unique learning adventure, and can’t wait to meet you in Quito.

-12. Pay your program tuition.
+13. Pay your program tuition.
 The University of Wisconsin or your home institution will bill you for tuition and administrative fees.

 Passport

 PassportYou must have a valid passport to travel to Ecuador, and it must be valid for at least 6 months beyond your travel dates (i.e., your return flight to the USA).
 If you do not have a passport, apply for one immediately.
 It can take up to 6 weeks to obtain a passport, and you cannot apply for a visa until you have one.
 Passport applications can be completed at most large US Post Offices or State Department offices.
 For more information visit the U.S. State Department passport website.
-As soon as you receive your passport, please upload a color scan of it (as jpeg or pdf) to the UW IAP website if you did not already include one when you applied.
+As soon as you receive your passport, please upload a color scan of it (as jpeg or pdf) to the UW Study Abroad website if you did not already include one when you applied.

 TCS Program Info Packet & Frequently Asked Questions